tbrouns/paser/README.md

 ## Install third-party dependencies

-In order to use the toolbox, a couple of third-party software packages need to be installed on your system.
+In order to use the toolbox, a few third-party software packages need to be installed on your system.

 ### FieldTrip